Sound—energy we can hear—travels only so far before it soaks away into the world around us. Until electrical microphones were

 better off using a unidirectional microphone that picks up

-one specific direction.
+sound from one specific direction.
 Microphones described as cardioid and

 hypercardioid pick up sounds in a kind of "heart-shaped" (that's